tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

 "Body" but `X`.
 Those generic boilerplate-driven titles recalls us cheap poorly-defined software.

+### Generic Templates

+Boilerplate-driven development is pretty common to see in cheap generic software out there, due to top-down template-based imposed/bureaucratic hierarchies.

-It's like: your app is about `Song-to-Text Recognition` not about stupid `Controllers`, `Middlewares`, `Services`, or `UseCase` (pretty common to see in cheap generic software out there, due to top-down template-based imposed/bureaucratic hierarchies).
+It's like: your app is about `Song-to-Text Recognition` not about stupid `Controllers`, `Middlewares`, `Services`, or `UseCase`.
 You "sell" "song recognition" and similar works, but you don't "sell" "Controllers" and such, so those generic buzzwords are stereotypes that bypass what an actual engineer would do as a domain expert, so I expect modules called like say for example `["song", "text", "transform", "control", "bass", "pitch", "amplitude", "some-ml-model"]` instead.
 Those modules depend on what you're particularly designing so if I tell you what modules to write it would be a bureaucratic template (like OOD) instead of a DSL, hence DSLs are explicitly called "specific" although in FP I would just call them "languages".

 When being homogeneous, in the example above, an API is the same kind of software a "business-domain" is, or a GUI tree is.
 So there's no need to